ibm-cloud-docs/power-iaas/faq.md

 You must set your own firewall in your IBM Cloud account.

-## How do you connect a server instance between two colocations (DAL13 to WDC04)?
+## How do you connect a server instance between two data centers (DAL13 to WDC04)?
 {: #gts-cloud-connect}
 {: faq}
 {: support}

-You can use IBM Cloud Connect to connect two colocations.
+You can use IBM Cloud Connect to connect two data centers.
 IBM Cloud Connect is a software-defined network interconnect service that brings secure public cloud and SaaS solution connectivity to client locations around the world.
 For more information, see [Connecting Power Systems Virtual Server instances and networks](/docs/power-iaas?topic=power-iaas-connecting-networks).

 IBM Cloud Connect is only available to IBM clients within the US.
 {: important}